Japan Air Lines food poisoning incident: Aircraft and passengers

 The incident occurred aboard a Boeing 747 operated by Japan Air Lines.
-The registration number of the aircraft is not known.
 At the time of the incident, Japan Air Lines had both the 747-100 and the 747-200B in their long-distance fleet.

-The aircraft was carrying 344 passengers.
-The exact number of crew members is not known, but the fact that 364 meals were taken on board indicates a crew of 20.
+The aircraft was carrying 344 passengers and 20 crew members.
 Most of the passengers on the charter flight were Japanese salesmen of The Coca-Cola Company and their family members, who had won a trip to Paris.

 Sequence of events

-The flight originated from Tokyo Haneda Airport and made a fuel stop at Anchorage International Airport.
-After crossing the Arctic, another fuel stop at Copenhagen Airport was scheduled before the flight was to continue to its final destination at Paris Charles de Gaulle Airport.

-The aircraft reached European airspace after an uneventful flight.
-90 minutes prior to the scheduled landing at Copenhagen, the flight attendants served ham omelettes for breakfast.
+The flight originated in Tokyo and was planned to terminate in Paris, with service stops in Anchorage and Copenhagen.
+In Anchorage, food prepared by a Japan Air Lines subsidiary was loaded onto the aircraft for meal service near the end of the flight.

-About one hour after breakfast, while approaching Copenhagen, 196 passengers and one flight attendant fell ill with nausea, vomiting, diarrhea and abdominal cramps.
-144 of them were so severely ill that they required hospitalization, 30 were in critical condition.
-The other 53 were treated in makeshift emergency rooms.
+About one hour after breakfast, while approaching Copenhagen, 143 passengers and one flight attendant fell ill with symptoms including vomiting and abdominal pain.
+All affected individuals were hospitalized at least overnight in Copenhagen, 30 of whom were reported to media to have required "intensive care", while the remaining passengers continued on to Paris.

 As none of the doctors in Denmark spoke Japanese, and only few of the passengers were fluent in Danish or English, Japanese-speaking staff from Copenhagen restaurants were summoned to the hospital to act as translators.

 Investigation

-The investigation team was led by United States Public Health Service officer Dr. Mickey S. Eisenberg of the Alaska State Health Department.
+The investigation team in Anchorage was led by United States Public Health Service officer Dr. Mickey S. Eisenberg of the Alaska State Health Department.

 Laboratory tests of stool and vomit samples from passengers, as well as 33 samples of leftover ham omelettes, detected Staphylococcus aureus.
 Elevated concentrations of toxins produced by the staphylococci were also detected in the ham, explaining the extremely short incubation time.